 Mr. Tyrrell also served as an Assistant US Attorney in the US Attorney’s Offices in the Southern District of Florida and the Northern District of New York.
 During his more than fifteen years as an Assistant US Attorney, Mr. Tyrrell investigated and prosecuted a variety of criminal cases, with an emphasis on white collar matters, including but not limited to securities fraud, health care fraud, government contract fraud, bank fraud, tax fraud, FDA fraud, and public corruption, as well as related money laundering and asset forfeiture work.
 He also was lead counsel for the United States in nearly forty criminal jury trials.

 Mr. Tyrrell is recognized in the 2018 edition of Chambers USA as one of the leading lawyers nationally for FCPA expertise, as well as in Washington, D.C. for white collar crime and government investigations.
 Chambers’ sources called him “fantastic,” “calm and levelheaded,” and noted that he has “a ton of experience and insight.”
 In 2015, The National Law Journal recognized Mr. Tyrrell as one of its inaugural “Trailblazers” nationwide for his distinguished career in the white collar crime area.
-Since 2013, Mr. Tyrrell also has been recognized as a recommended lawyer for White Collar Criminal Defense by Legal 500 US, in which clients have praised him as, among other things, “patient and collaborative.”
+Since 2013, Mr. Tyrrell also has been recognized as a recommended lawyer for Corporate Investigations and White-Collar Criminal Defense by Legal 500 US, in which clients have praised him as, among other things, “patient and collaborative.”
 He is a recognized expert and frequent speaker on a host of white collar topics, including FCPA enforcement, securities fraud, corporate charging decisions, use of deferred and non-prosecution agreements, and monitors.

 Mr. Tyrrell is the recipient of the Attorney General’s Award for Distinguished Service (2005), the Inspector General’s Integrity Award, Department of Health and Human Services (1999), the Timothy J. Evans Memorial Award, U.S. Attorney’s Office (S.D.
 Fla., 1998), and numerous citations and letters of commendation.